makyo/writing/work/claw17/disappearance.md

 Jarred and I, we'd never hidden anything, but I have to look thorough.

-Me, I'd hidden cash.
+Me, though, I'd hidden cash.
 Just shy of twenty grand in a locking cash box disguised as a two-quart thermos tucked firmly into my old backpacking gear in the mess of our garage.

 Or it had been, that was one of the first things to move to the car.